Provide Examples - Train PlantAI™

 Need to improve?

-- A bounding box will be created.
+- Another bounding box will be created.

-- You can move the box to another area, or start adding more samples where it is.
+- You can move the box to another area or start adding more samples where it is.

 - To save time, select the “Get from Latest Result” tool to load annotations from the previous detection.
+(Now visible in the PlantAI Toolbox on the right of the screen)

 - Use the Square, Circle or Polygon tool to add further examples as needed.

-- TIP: To assist in identifying problematics areas, you can disable the view of the photomosaic by selecting the "Show Background Map" icon in the top right corner.
+- TIP💡 To assist in identifying problematics areas, you can disable the view of the photomosaic by selecting the "Show Background Map" icon in the top right corner.

 - Select “Proceed with Whole Field” and continue to Analyze Whole Field